UniversalDependencies/UD_Sicilian-STB/README.md

 # Summary

-The Sicilian Treebank is a small parallel corpus of Sicilian texts with Italian translations.
+The Sicilian Treebank is a small parallel corpus of Sicilian texts, automatically parsed and then manually revised, with Italian translations.
 It includes both contemporary and folkloric materials.
-The Sicilian side was automatically parsed and then manually revised.
 The main focus is documenting typical morphosyntactic features of the written Sicilian.

 # Introduction
 Sicilian-STB is the first treebank for the Sicilian language in the Universal Dependencies framework.
 It is a parallel resource aligned 1:1 at the sentence level between Sicilian and Italian.
 The texts included in this first release come from the Panzaredda website, as well as a third text consisting of 18 diatopic variants of the Sicilian legend of Colapisci.
 In the CoNLL-U files, each text includes a comment line at the beginning indicating the diatopic variant and, when available, the year of publication.